 In this topic, you will learn how to:

-- Access the Syntactic Mappings Page
+- Open the Syntactic Mappings Page

 - Create a Syntactic Mapping